ThomasWeinert/FluentDOM/README.md

  * HHVM >= 3.0

-FluentDOM works with HHVM 3.0.
+FluentDOM 5.1 works with HHVM 3.0.
 Here is an [issue](https://github.com/facebook/hhvm/issues/1848) with DOMDocument::registerNodeClass() and DOMDocument::createElement() at the moment, but FluentDOM\Document includes a workaround.

 The automatic namespace registration can not be disabled at the moment, HHVM does not support the 3rd argument for DOMXPath::evaluate().
 FluentDOM\Xpath will ignore it.

+FluentDOM >= 5.2 does not work with HHVM at the moment.
+Adding the properties from the DOM Living Standard to the nodes, [brakes](https://github.com/facebook/hhvm/issues/4100) HHVM.

 ## Usage